Holly Willoughby talks mum guilt and rethinking her view of her ‘ageing body’

 Holly Willoughby talks body shaming, ageing and the constant tug of guilt that comes as part of being a mum.

 Most know Holly Willoughby as the effervescent presenter that lights up our TV screens every morning.
-One of the usual suspects on This Morning, the popular breakfast show she co hosts with close friend Phillip Schofield, Willoughby is sunshine incarnate – a woman so full of life that she somehow manages to make Monday morning seem like a party… the minutes-long compilation videos of her and Schofield laughing (of which there are plenty) are instant mood boosters if you’re in need of some extra serotonin this Tuesday evening.
+One of the usual suspects on This Morning, the popular breakfast show she co-hosts with close friend Phillip Schofield, Willoughby is sunshine incarnate – a woman so full of life that she somehow manages to make Monday morning seem like a party… the minutes-long compilation videos of her and Schofield laughing (of which there are plenty) are instant mood boosters if you’re in need of some extra serotonin this Wednesday evening.

 Now adding published author to her already long list of career achievements, the presenter has been even busier than usual as of late promoting her new book, Reflections.
 An exploration of what it means to live a beautiful life, Holly described it as a personal account of her innermost thoughts and musings.

-“This book is my celebration of how inner and outer beauty can work together in perfect harmony,” she wrote on Instagram earlier this year when she first announced the big news.
+“This book is my celebration of how inner and outer beauty can work together in perfect harmony,” she wrote on Instagram earlier last year when she first announced the big news.
 “I hope this book will start conversations, whether they’re about how to find your signature lipstick, reclaim your sexuality, or treat yourself more kindly – and, ultimately, what it means to feel beautiful, confident, complete.”

-Recently speaking out about some of the topics that she covers in Reflections, Holly has been reminiscing on the many life lessons she’s learned along the way.
+Subsequently speaking out about some of the topics that she covers in Reflections, Holly has been reminiscing on the many life lessons she’s learned along the way.
 How to embrace her ageing body, for example.
 Chatting to Fearne Cotton on her Happy Place podcast, Willoughby admitted that though she’s definitely been overly critical of herself in the past, she’s trying to see things in a much more positive light these days.

 “As you’re getting older when you hit your 40s, things change quite rapidly actually,” she told Cotton.
 “We are heading towards that kind of menopausal time, skin is changing, hair is changing, body’s changing – even having had a baby, the shape of your body completely changes.